 All oils, greases and residues must be thoroughly cleaned and neutralized before installing the new epoxy floor.

-Case study: From a problem epoxy floor to polished concrete.
+Case study: From a problematic epoxy floor to polished concrete.

-We recovered an epoxy pavement with problems and in poor condition and transformed it into a beautiful polished concrete finish that offers greater safety and resistance.
+We recovered an epoxy floor with problems and in poor condition and transformed it into a beautiful polished concrete finish that offers greater safety and resistance.
+One of our concrete floor specialised service is removing epoxy from concrete with heavy machinery and carry out by professionals.